Dino-Kupinic/dino-kupinic.dev/content/blogs/what-is-nuxt.md

 ---
 title: What is Nuxt?
 A beginner-friendly overview
-description: Learn about the intuitive meta-framework for Vue.js
+description: A quick tour about the intuitive meta-framework for Vue.js
 date: 2024-06-30
 authors:
   - name: Dino Kupinic